Manan-1112/Library-Management-System/README.md

 ## Features 🚀
 - 📌 Add, remove, and update book records
 - 📌 Issue books to students & maintain records
-- 📌 Return books with due date calculations
 - 📌 Display all available books in the library
-- 📌 Search for books using title or author name

 ## Technologies Used 🛠️
 - **Language:** C++